Chief (DC Comics): Infinite Crisis

 During the "Blackest Night" event, Caulder is attacked by his former wife Celsius, who has been resurrected as a Black Lantern.
-During her attack, Celsius is only able to detect avarice as the dominant emotion in Niles' body, his entire emotional aura colored orange.
 Using her temperature control powers, Celsius freezes and shatters Caulder's legs.
 She then goes in for the kill, aiming to rip out his heart.
 Caulder is saved by the intervention of a man with a black hole for a face, who imprisons Celsius in an energy bubble.
-Unable to defeat the Black Lanterns, Caulder utilized a warp gate to send them all to the Justice League, in hopes that they will be able to deal with the problem.
-However, at last beaten by the excruciating pain of his destroyed legs, he gives in at last and appears to fall unconscious.
+Unable to defeat the Black Lanterns, Caulder uses a warp gate to send them all to the Justice League, in hopes that they will be able to deal with the problem.

 Caulder later gains the body of a Kryptonian, and successfully duplicates the ability to absorb yellow sun radiation into the cells from it, transforming himself into a "Superman".
 Caulder then attacks his team, before setting out to do their job himself.
 He steals every missile on the planet and dumps them in Antarctica, and attacks the United Nations in his attempts to make "a better world".
-He is only stopped when his laboratory computer, "Millicent", transmits a sequence of lights through Robotman's eyes and into his own, neurologically shutting down Caulder's brain.
-His comatose body is then placed in storage in Oolong Island.
-Afterwards, the Doom Patrol discover that someone has broken in and stolen Caulder's body.
+He is only stopped when his laboratory computer, Millicent, transmits a sequence of lights through Robotman's eyes and into his own, neurologically shutting down Caulder's brain.
+His comatose body is placed in storage in Oolong Island.

 The New 52

 In "The New 52", DC Comics' 2011 reboot of their universe, a young and healthy Niles Caulder is introduced in issue #4 of The Ravagers.
-Operating a deep underground science & engineering facility located beneath Los Angeles, he provides headquarters and combat training for the team in their campaign against the organization of N.O.W.H.E.R.E.
+Operating a deep underground science and engineering facility located beneath Los Angeles, he provides headquarters and combat training for the team in their campaign against the organization of N.O.W.H.E.R.E.
 Infiltrating the compound, Caulder is captured along with the rest of the Ravagers by Deathstroke on the behest of Harvest.

 During the events of Forever Evil, it is revealed that Niles Caulder has created a Doom Patrol since his last appearance and seems to be free from Harvest.
 This Doom Patrol was killed by Crime Syndicate of America members Johnny Quick and Atomica except for Celsius and Tempest who according to Lex Luthor faked their deaths to escape him, prompting Caulder to make plans to "start over".
 Following the defeat of the Crime Syndicate, Caulder and the newly created Doom Patrol is introduced in issue #30 of Justice League.
 Membership consists of team's classic, 1963, lineup with Robotman, Elasti-Girl, Negative Man and - M.I.A.
 Justice League member - Element Woman.